Average nutritional value per 100 grams

 Cow’s and sheep’s milk

 Our cow’s milk comes from the local farm of Koen & Annick.
-Depending on the season, we supplement with a little sheep’s milk from the farm of Gert & Leen, the farmers who also provide our labneh milk.
+Depending on the season, we supplement with a little sheep’s milk from the farm of Gert & Leen, the farmers who also provide the milk for our labneh.

 Rennet